Mixed Integer Neural Inverse Design: Evaluation

 \section{Evaluation}

 In this section, we demonstrate the potential of our proposed method.
-For our analyses and experiments, we focus on real-life applications in neural spectral printing \cite{shi2018deep,ansari2020mixed} and photonic design \cite{peurifoy2018nanophotonic,nadell2019deep}.
-We solve all MILPs using Gurobi, a state-of-the-art solver \cite{gurobi}. {In order to better relate the experiments to the theory (developed in Section \ref{sec:method}), in Table \ref{tab:Variable_describtion}, we summarize the setup of each experiment in connection with Equations \ref{eq:relumilp} and \ref{eq:selectionconstraints}.} All bound precomputation and most of MILPs are solved on a CPU clusters with 256 cores.
+For our analyses and experiments, we focus on several real-life applications in three different areas of computational design and control: neural spectral printing \cite{shi2018deep,ansari2020mixed}, inverse kinematic of soft robots \cite{xue2020amortized, sun2021amortized}, and photonic design \cite{peurifoy2018nanophotonic,nadell2019deep}.
+We solve all MILPs using Gurobi, a state-of-the-art solver \cite{gurobi}. {In order to better relate the experiments to the theory (developed in Section \ref{sec:method}), in Table \ref{tab:Variable_describtion}, we summarize the setup of each experiment in connection with Equations \ref{eq:relumilp} and \ref{eq:selectionconstraints}.} All bound precomputation and MILPs, unless otherwise mentioned, are solved on a CPU cluster with 256 cores.
 This does not mean that employing all cores is always desirable when solving a MILP.
 In practice, we find that using more than 30 cores does not help with the speed up.
 On the other hand, the nodes' bound precomputation is trivially parallelizable for the nodes belonging to the same layer.
-In {all} experiments, the reported objective (or error) is based on the $\mathcal{L}_{1}$ norm.
 The time limit $t$\textsubscript{max} for bound precomputation is set to 150 seconds.
+In {all} experiments, the reported error is the objective value of our optimization (based on the $\mathcal{L}_{1}$ norm) for a set of unseen, target performances.